patialonso/StravaMap/README.md

 # Strava Activity Mapping with R

 This R script connects to the Strava API, retrieves activity data, filters and processes it, and creates a map visualization using the leaflet package.
 The resulting map shows the start points of running activities.
+You can click in the different activities and it will give you the name, the date and the elevation

 ## Getting Started